 Where evacuation procedures need to initialised, the siren is to be switched on.

-The weighbridge operator will make the following announcement twice both on channel 68 and channel 66:
+The weighbridge operator will make the following announcement twice on channel 68

 "Emergency, Emergency- The evacuation procedure for the Resource Recovery Centre has been activated.
-Please proceed to (either assembly point 1 carpark in front of the Administration Building) or (assembly point 2 southern end of the property).
+Please proceed to either assembly point 1 carpark in front of the Administration Building or assembly point 2 southern end of the property.